zunderlab/FLOWMAP/README.md

 ### Example Output:
 Running the provided example files for SingleFLOW-MAP and MultiFLOW-MAP with the provided code should generate a folder of results in the `save.folder` specified by the user.
 The results folder will have the naming convention "YYYY-MM-DD_HH.MM.SS_ChosenFLOW-MAPMode_run" with the values filled in accordingly.

-Upon successful completion of one of the main `FLOWMAP` functions, FLOWMAPR will generate three graphml files: one is the initial graph produced by the algorithm without force-directed layout applied, one produced after the iterative force-directed layout with x-y coordinates for each node, and a final graphml with x-y coordinates and a relabeling of timepoints/conditions to the names scraped from the FCS files (if relevant).
+Upon successful completion of one of the main `FLOWMAP` functions, FLOWMAPR will generate outputs specified by `graph.out` parameter:
+- "ForceDirected" selection will produce three graphml files: one is the initial graph produced by the algorithm without force-directed layout applied, one produced after the iterative force-directed layout with x-y coordinates for each node, and a final graphml with x-y coordinates and a relabeling of timepoints/conditions to the names scraped from the FCS files (if relevant).
 If the user chooses to save PDF outputs from FLOWMAPR, a folder with the same name as the final graphml generated with the added suffix "\_pdf" will be created that contains PDFs of the final graph colored by each parameter.
+- "UMAP" selection will generate one graphml file produced by the algorithm without force-directed layout applied, one PDF containing the layout colored by all parameters in a grid, and one file containing the layout colored by time.

-In addition, FLOWMAPR creates a text file named "YYYY-MM-DD_HH.MM.SS_FLOW-MAPR_run_settings_summary.txt" that will summarize all provided settings as well as a file named "run_FLOWMAPR.R" that can be used to reproduce the same FLOWMAPR results when opened and executed in R.
+- In both cases, FLOWMAPR creates a text file named "YYYY-MM-DD_HH.MM.SS_FLOW-MAPR_run_settings_summary.txt" that will summarize all provided settings as well as a file named "run_FLOWMAPR.R" that can be used to reproduce the same FLOWMAPR results when opened and executed in R.

 <a name="example-code2"></a>
 ### Example Code for FLOWMAPfromDF():
 ```
 library(FLOWMAPR)

-#FLOWMAP parameters
+library(readxl)
 mode <- "single"
-project.name <- "Striped Single"
-time.col.label <- "Timepoint"
+save.folder <- "/Users/mesako/Desktop"
-condition.col.label <- NULL
+project.name <- "Example_FLOWMAP_Run"
-clustering.var <- c("marker1","marker2")
+clustering.var <- c("marker1", "marker2")
 distance.metric <- "manhattan"
+k <- 5
 minimum <- 2
 maximum <- 5
-save.folder <- getwd()
+seed.X <- 1
 name.sort <- FALSE
 clustering <- FALSE
-seed.X <- 1
 savePDFs <- TRUE
 which.palette <- "bluered"

+time.col.label <- "Time"
+condition.col.label <- NULL

+file <- "/Users/mesako/Downloads/Example-dataset.xlsx"
+df <- read_excel(file)
+df <- as.data.frame(df)
+df.keep <- subset.data.frame(df, select = c("Time"))
+df.transform <- subset.data.frame(df, select = setdiff(colnames(df), c("Time")))
+df.transform <- apply(df.transform, 2, log)
+final.df <- cbind(df.keep, df.transform)
+df <- FLOWMAPR::RestructureDF(final.df, time.col.label = time.col.label,
+                              condition.col.label = condition.col.label)$new.df

-FLOWMAPR::FLOWMAPfromDF(mode = mode, df = FLOWMAPfromDF.Clover, project.name = project.name,
+FLOWMAPR::FLOWMAPfromDF(mode = mode, df = df, project.name = project.name,
                         time.col.label = time.col.label, condition.col.label = condition.col.label,
                         clustering.var = clustering.var, distance.metric = distance.metric,
-                        minimum = minimum, maximum = maximum,save.folder = save.folder,
+                        minimum = minimum, maximum = maximum, save.folder = save.folder,
-                        name.sort = name.sort, clustering = clustering,seed.X = seed.X,
+                        name.sort = name.sort, clustering = clustering,
-                        savePDFs = savePDFs, which.palette = which.palette)
+                        seed.X = seed.X, savePDFs = savePDFs, which.palette = which.palette)
-setwd("./..")

 ```

 <a name="FLOWMAPR-guide"></a>